(Continue reading or skip down to the best solution.)

 But if you also have raccoons visiting your feeders, then I would suggest a raccoon baffle, which is longer and wider than a squirrel baffle.
 Then you have something that will block raccoons, squirrels and rats!

 If the rats are dropping down to your feeder from above, you will need to hang a dome or umbrella style baffle above the feeder.
-The baffle will need to be large enough that, as the rodent slides down the baffle, it is not able to grab the feeder on it’s fall, past it.
+The baffle will need to be large enough that, as the rodent slides down the baffle, it is not able to grab the feeder on its fall, past it.

-Getting rid of the rats you see now, will not keep your home rodent free.
-New rats will replace the ones you remove.
-So the only solution for your home is to seal it up tight.
+Getting rid of the rats you see now, will not keep your home rodent-free.
+New rats will replace the ones

 > Ensure the area where you will be cleaning up, is well ventilated.

-> Always, wear rubber cloves.
+> Always, wear rubber gloves.

 > Spray the feces and urinated area with bleach and water.
 Pick up with a paper towel.
 Never sweep them up.